Danychr1/Enforcing-Security-Best-Practices-with-Linux-Permissions/README.md

 Step 2 – Interpreting the Permissions String

 After running the ls -la command, I reviewed the permissions assigned to each file and directory, including hidden ones.
 Focusing on the drafts directory, I noted that the user had read, write, and execute permissions, the group had only execute permissions, and others had no access at all.
-The permission string for this setup was: drwx--x---.
+The permission string for this setup was: (drwx--x---).

 <img width="599" height="233" alt="Screenshot 2025-08-24 at 11 29 37 AM" src="https://github.com/user-attachments/assets/2e0a0dfa-30a8-4e73-afef-cfcc6bb3edb6" />